yamcs/yamcs/docs/server-manual/mdb/index.rst

 The terminology used in the Yamcs Mission Database is very close to the terminology used in the XTCE exchange format.
 XTCE prescribes a useful set of building blocks: space systems, containers, parameters, commands, algorithms, etc.

+Generally, the Mission DaStarting is read-only.
+Until version 5.8.8, Yamcs allowed overriding some aspects of the MDB: calibrators and alarms for parameters and algorithms.
+Those changes were not permanent and they applied only to one processor.

+Starting with Yamcs 5.8.8., Yamcs allows designating some sub-trees of the MissionDatabase as read-write and allows adding/changing objects under those sub-systems.
+In Yamcs 5.8.8. it is possible to add/change Subsystems, Parameters and Parameter Types.
+In future versions this may be extended to other objects (containers, commands...).
+Yamcs will also persist the corresponding MDB tree on disk (in XTCE format) thus that the MDB will not lose the information when Yamcs restarts.

 .. toctree::
     :maxdepth: 1